 He married his cousin, Franziska Wöhler, in 1828 and they had two children.
 Unfortunately, Franziska died in 1832.
 The same year he married Julie Pfeiffer and they had four children.

 Wöhler became professor of chemistry at Gottingen University, Germany in 1836 and he remained there until his death in 1882.

 Contributions and Achievements:

-Berzelius’ theory called ‘Vitalism’ was disapproved by Wöhler.
-The theory said that there were just two categories in which the compounds fell namely organic and inorganic.
-It was a supposition that it was only in the tissues of the living creatures where organic compounds could be formed.
-This was where a main force could change them.
-It would not be possible for an organic matter to be synthesized, based on the above theory, from inorganic reactants.
-It was Berzelius’ belief that the rules for inorganic compounds could not be applied to the organic compounds.
-A teacher of Wöhler named Leopold Gmelin clung to this theory of Berzelius.
+Berzelius’ theory called ‘vitalism’ was questioned by Wöhler.
+The theory said that there were just two categories in which compounds fell, organic and inorganic.
+The theory proposed that it was only in the tissues of living creatures where organic compounds could be formed, by some ‘vital’ force.
+Based on this theory, it would therefore not be possible for organic matter to be synthesized from inorganic reactants.
+It was Berzelius’s belief that the rules for inorganic compounds could not be applied to the organic compounds.